vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 and `ScriptThread::create`, respectively).
 TODO expand on multiprocess

 `ScriptThread::create` spawns a new thread on which the event loop will be run.
-But before that, `ScriptThread::pre_page_load` is invoked, which sets up the request and sends a `ScriptMsg::InitiateNavigateRequest` to `Constellation`.
+But before starting the event loop, `ScriptThread::pre_page_load` is invoked, which sets up the request and sends a `ScriptMsg::InitiateNavigateRequest` to `Constellation`.

 This then is handled by `Constellation::handle_navigate_request`, which sets ups a `NetworkListener` and invokes `initiate_fetch` on it.
-Confusingly, there are two classes with the same name, but this one uses the one found inside the `constellation` folder.
+Confusingly, there are two classes with the same name, but this the one found inside the `constellation` folder.

 ### Fetch

-`Constellation` uses the mspc channel pairs `network_listener_sender` and `network_listener_receiver` to communicate with the asynchronous fetch operation. `NetworkListener::initiate_fetch` is passed `network_listener_sender`, which it routes through an IPC router.
-I'm not 100% sure but I believe this is because the resource thread may choose to execute the fetch operation in another process.
-Thus we need a uniform way to send messages between threads and/or processes, and as such the IPC router is used to handle this.
+`Constellation` uses the `mspc` channel pairs, `network_listener_sender` and `network_listener_receiver`, to communicate with the asynchronous fetch operation. `NetworkListener::initiate_fetch` is passed `network_listener_sender`, which it routes through an IPC router.
+I'm not 100% sure but I believe this is because the resource thread may choose to execute the fetch operation in another process, and therefore we need a uniform way to send messages between threads and/or processes, and as such the IPC router is used to handle this.

 TODO could a `CoreResourceMsg::FetchRedirect` msg be sent as well in the case of `load_url`?

-Then, `initiate_fetch` sends a `CoreResourceMsg::Fetch`, with the request dataand the IPC sender routed to `Constellation::network_listener_receiver`, to the public resource thread (responsible for abstracting away IO operations).
+Then, `NetworkListener::initiate_fetch` sends to the public resource thread (responsible for abstracting away IO operations) a `CoreResourceMsg::Fetch`, with the request data and the IPC sender (routed to `Constellation::network_listener_receiver`).
 This message is processed by `CoreResourceManager::fetch` which spawns *yet another thread* and calls `fetch/methods.rs:fetch`.

-All of this is rather involved with lots of details (such as the CORS preflight fetch)--and at the time of writing this post, unfinished--, so I'm skipping a lot of it so as not to get swamped by the minutiae.
-For the purposes of this post the most interesting step is the `scheme_fetch` function, which depending on the URL scheme ('data', 'http', 'about:blank', 'file' etc) launches a different fetch operation.
+All of this is rather involved with lots of details (such as the CORS preflight fetch and many other steps)--and at the time of writing this post, unfinished--, so I'm skipping a lot of it so as not to get swamped by the minutiae.
+For the purposes of this post the most interesting step is the `scheme_fetch` function, which depending on the URL scheme ('data', 'http', 'about:blank', 'file' etc) launches different fetch operations.

 One thing worth expounding on that had initially confused me is that the `IpcSender` passed to the resource thread and then to `fetch/methods.rs:fetch`